 It’s really nice to have a GPS mounted to your handlebars for dual sport or long Enduro rides, but what if you want to use your phone?
 Having it stored in your riding jacket or pants might be accessible when you come to a stop, but it’s not the most convenient.

 That’s why a handlebar phone mount is super nice, but you don’t want just any mount to hold your $1200 cellular phone device.
-A Ram mount phone holder (Amazon) will get the job done well because it’s well made and super sturdy.
+A Ram mount phone holder (check price on Amazon) will get the job done well because it’s well-made and super sturdy.
 My Ram mount hasn’t moved since I mounted it several years ago!

 The best mod to make you faster & safer